simion-iulian/mars-rover-article/README.md

 The first line of input is the upper-right coordinates of the plateau, the lower-left coordinates are assumed to be 1,1.

 The rest of the input is information about the rover.
-The first line gives the rovers starting position, and the second line is a series of instructions telling the rover how to explore the plateau.
+The first line gives the rovers starting rover, and the second line is a series of instructions telling the rover how to explore the plateau.
-The position is made up of two integers and a letter separated by spaces, corresponding to the x and y co-ordinates and the rovers orientation.
+The rover is made up of two integers and a letter separated by spaces, corresponding to the x and y co-ordinates and the rovers orientation.

 #### OUTPUT: